RISHIKEsH12321/MAD24_P01_Team3/README.md

 ## Stage 2 - App Features

 ### Search / Follow Users (Brandon)
-- Users can search for another user's profile and follow them to receive updates on their posts (by notifications)
+- Users can search for another user's profile and follow them to easily access their profiles, favourite places and posts
+- Users can just swipe left on a user's profile in the Search Users page to follow them easily

+- ### Message Users in Real-Time (Brandon)
+- Users can message another user and exchange information in real-time, with messages immediately updating for both users

 ### Chatbot for Users (An Yong Shyan)
 - Chatbot for users to interact with, specifically about travel, with predefined questions